How to File an Amended Tax Return with the IRS in 5 Simple Steps

 Next, you can download the 1040X Form from the IRS website, along with instructions for filling it out.
-You don’t need to fill out all the information from your original tax return, just the new information affecting your tax obligations.
 You can also write in an explanation of why you’re filing an amended tax return.
 The 1040X form has three columns you need to fill in:

 - Column A: This is where you write in the amounts related to your income and withheld taxes from your original tax return

 - Column B: This is where you write in the net changes to your income and taxes between the original filing and the amended filing

 - Column C: This is where you write in the correct amount for your income and taxes from your amended filing

 4. Review Your Amended Return

 Read through your amended return to make sure you’ve included all the necessary details and all the information is accurate.
 Check that you’re including all the correct forms and supporting documentation for your amendment.